rsokl/Learning_Python/Python/Module3_IntroducingNumpy/AdvancedIndexing.md

 <!-- #endregion -->

 <!-- #region -->
-### Converting a Boolean Index-Array to Integer index-arrays: numpy.where
+### Converting a Boolean Index-Array to Integer Index-Arrays: numpy.where
 The function [numpy.where](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) can be used to take a boolean-valued array, and produce the *tuple* of index-arrays that access the `True` entries of that array, via integer array indexing (discussed at the beginning of this section).

 ```python